obxyann/Sublime-Uncrustify/README.md

     or you can find in:
     http://sourceforge.net/p/uncrustify/code/ci/master/tree/etc/

-    Copy the existing config file that closely matches your style and modify[^^] as your version.
+    Copy the existing config file that closely matches your style and modify[!!] as your version.

     Rememebr the path of your config file for uncrustify (for step 3.3).

-    [^^]: See 'Other Uncrustify Utilities' below...
+    [!!]: See 'Other Uncrustify Utilities' below...

 2. Install **Sublime-Uncrustify**:

-    The preferred method is to use the Sublime package manager [Package Control](https://packagecontrol.io/).
+    The preferred method is to use the Sublime package manager [**Package Control**](https://packagecontrol.io/).

-    Alternatively, the files can be obtained on GitHub: https://github.com/obxyann/Sublime-Uncrustify
+    Alternatively, the files can be obtained on **GitHub**: https://github.com/obxyann/Sublime-Uncrustify

     Just create a new folde named *Uncrustify* under your **Sublime Text** *Packages* folder and copy the files into.